lakka-switch/documentation/faq.md

 ***

-You need to copy your games to the `roms` directory of the storage partition.
-You have three ways of achieving that, depending on your host operating system : see [this guide](http://www.lakka.tv/doc/Accessing-Lakka-filesystem/) to know how.
+You need to copy your games to the `lakka/storage/roms` directory on your SD card.

 Once your games are copied, go to the tab which icon is a plus sign (on Lakka, on the Switch) and scan the directory where you added your game (you can just scan the top-level directory, it will go through everything recursively).
 If your games were recognized, new tabs will appear (one for each console) with them listed inside.
 If not, you can still load the game manually from the first tab.

-&nbsp;
-> **When I mount the storage partition on my PC I can't edit or delete any file, why ?**

-***

-Lakka only has one user : `root`.
-So, the files created by Lakka on the storage partition are all owned by `root`.
-When mounting the partition on your host PC, you therefore need root privileges to delete or edit the files created by Lakka.
-This is stupid but this is how it works.
-Protip : SMB and SCP both don't have this issue.

 &nbsp;
 > **How do I setup Bluetooth audio ?**